 Co-parenting is working together to raise, parent, guide, and support your children.
 Sometimes this is something that parents do together under one roof and sometimes this is something that divorced or separated parents have to do living in different houses.
 Co-parenting can be challenging when you and your partner are married.
 It can be even more challenging when you are divorced or separated and there are other tensions and conflicts in an already strained relationship.
+Co-parenting in the pandemic can add additional challenges.

 What are some of the common issues of co-parenting with the pandemic?